Skip to Content

 24. Borkie

-Parents: Yorkshire Terrier x Beagle mix
+Parents: Yorkie x Beagle mix

 The Borkie is the adorable hybrid of the Yorkshire Terrier and Beagle.